1987

 (Never Let Me Down Again - with friendly permission of © J. Miguel Caldera)

-The band moved on to the lonely Puk-Studios in Denmark to mix the album.
+The band moved on to the lonely Puk Studios in Denmark to mix the album.
+DM

-DM weren't really satisfied with Music For The Masses because the
+weren't satisfied with Music for the Masses thoroughly because the demos

-demos didn't leave enough room for experiments.
-That was the reason for
+didn't leave enough room for experiments.
+That was the reason for asking Martin

-Treasure was released and would become an all-time-classic although it
+Treasure was released and would become an all-time-classic.
+It was a relatively

-they had taken.
-From this time on - starting with Black Celebration -
+of the development they had taken.
+From that point forward - starting with

 will last forever.
 I even bet that in ten years' time there will be bands doing